woj-tek/petozoltan.github.io/_posts/2016-08-24-clean-code-introduction.md

 ### When is the code good?

-Broken into units

-- Single Responsibility Principle
-- Finished
-- Tested

-Decidable whether it is good
+If it is *decidable* whether it is good.

 - It is a comparison
   - Specification vs. implementation
+  - Declaration vs. definition
   - Names vs. code blocks {}

 ### Single Responsibility Principle